Kevinjoythomas/TheCodeWork-AL-ML-Assignment/README.md

 ## Memory Constraints
 The app currently cannot fine-tune the Stable Diffusion model using LoRA due to insufficient memory.
 Fine-tuning would allow the model to learn specific patterns, styles, or enhance output based on the user’s needs.

-## Model Integration
-The integration with Groq and Llama-3.1-8b-instant for prompt generation is a complex task that requires adequate hardware resources.
-The current setup uses stubbed functions to simulate the interaction with Groq.

 # Future Work